ufjschool/ob-s14/drafts/second/HauntedStory.md

 You see rats and mice?

-“Yeah, they come out of that corner,” he says gesturing to a spot.
+“Yeah, they come out of that corner,” he says, gesturing to a spot.
 “I haven’t seen them in the last few weeks though.”

-He then also tells me that the first-floor men’s bathroom used to have a thin piece of metal loosely attached to the wall, and that pulling it back would reveal a small staircase going down.
+He then also tells me that the first-floor men’s bathroom used to have a thin piece of metal loosely attached to the wall and that pulling it back would reveal a small staircase going down.
 “Although I don’t know what down from here would be,” he says.
 “We’re on the ground.”

 I go to the bathroom to confirm this.
 The thin metal he referred to has since been replaced by a much sturdier metal plate, with screws in it that are strong enough to fix it on, but loose enough to see there is definitely a lot of space behind it.
 The screws are big enough that I could probably unscrew them with my keys, but that would probably be illegal to do, so I don’t.

-*Ghosts, sounds, boxes, rats, and stairways…how much creepier can this building get?*
+*Ghosts, sounds, boxes, rats, and stairways...how much creepier can this building get?*
 ***
 **8:45 p.m.** – Readjusting my eyes to the darkness is a pain, but I’m soon back in business in my spot by the water fountain.
 It’s much harder now.
 It’s not that I feel tired, but I feel almost heavier.
 When I sit next to the water fountain, it feels as though I constantly want to leave.
 I’m never comfortable.